 So how do you get more?
 I used to have a coworker many years ago, who later became my

 husband.
-This guy who got paid more than my boss the very first year we were on the job.
+This guy earned more than my boss the very first year we were on the job.
 How

 did he get it?
-He asked for it, he was told No, so he asked for it again, he got another No, so he
+He asked for it, he was told No, so he asked what it will take, then he

 paycheck than our boss.
-He asked and he never settled.
+He never settled.
 Within a few years of getting that entry-

 Most of us aren’t even asking.
 Many of us are not comfortable asking.
 I know that I am not.
 That